daleal/loveform/README.md

 When calling `inputRef.value?.valid`, you will receive a boolean representing whether the validations set for the input passed or not.
 Please note that the validations are **watched**, which means that they will run when **something changes** (either the validations themselves or the input value), and not when calling `validate`.
 This means that you can safely call the `.valid` attribute multiple times in the same method without re-running the validations all over again.

-There is also an `error` attribute on each input that can be used to display the error of said input when the validation fails.
+When an error is detected, the error string of the first validation failed will be shown as a `<p>` DOM object under the input.
+You can hide it by using the `hide-errors` prop on the `LInput` object.
+There is also an `error` attribute on each input that can be used to manually display the error of said input when the validation fails.

 ### `LForm`